insieme/insieme/README.md

 ### Older GCC

-The dependency installer provides a version of GCC suitable for Insieme, since some distros still ship a version of GCC that is too old for us to work with.
+Since some distros still ship a version of GCC that is too old for us to work with, the dependency installer provides a version of GCC suitable for Insieme.
 `CC`, `CXX`, `PATH` and `LD_LIBRARY_PATH` should be set accordingly when building Insieme.
 We assume `BUILD_DIR` contains the absolute path to the Insieme build directory.
-However, it is not necessary to set this environment variable.

     $ export CC="$BUILD_DIR/third_party/gcc/bin/gcc"
     $ export CXX="$BUILD_DIR/third_party/gcc/bin/g++"